websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

 ## Configure the Connector

-The Punch Out connector is configured on a Commerce Channel.
+The PunchOut2Go Connector is configured on a Commerce Channel.
 To learn more about Channels, see [Introduction to Channels](../managing-a-catalog/creating-and-managing-products/channels/introduction-to-channels.md).

 Users must have the URL of the store's catalog page; in this example: `http://localhost:8080/web/everest.com/catalog`.

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Channels_.
 1. Click on the desired channel.
 1. Click the _Punch Out_ tab.
-1. Check the _Enabled_ checkbox.
+1. Slide the toggle to _Enabled_.
 1. Enter the Punch Out Start URL.
 1. Click _Save_ when finished.